danielafriyie/raccy/docs/raccy/tutorial.rst

     * *max_url_download:* this defines the maximum number of urls the ``UrlDownloader`` is supposed to donwload.

-    * *job:* this method is called to handle url extraction and also puts the extracted url into ``ItemUrlScheduler``
+    * *job:* this method is called to handle url extraction and also puts the extracted url into ``ItemUrlQueue``

 Crawler
 ********

 This class subclass ``CrawlerWorker`` class.
 This class is responsible for fetching web pages of the items we want to scrape.
 In our case quotes.
-The class receives url from ``ItemUrlScheduler``, fetches the web page and scrape or extract data from it.
+The class receives url from ``ItemUrlQueue``, fetches the web page and scrape or extract data from it.
 Let us take a look at the methods defined:

     * *parse:* this method is called to fetch web pages and scrape or extract data from them.
-The url parameter is the url received from ``ItemUrlScheduler``.
-The data is then put into ``DatabaseScheduler``.
+The url parameter is the url received from ``ItemUrlQueue``.
+The data is then put into ``DatabaseQueue``.

 Db
 ***